kristian-lange/net-glimpse/README.md

 ## Build yourself

 If you don't trust net-glimpse' pre-build releases you can build it yourself.
 It uses [sbt](http://www.scala-sbt.org/) as build tool.
-Just download the sourc code and run `sbt dist`.
+Just download the source code and run `sbt dist`.
 In `./target/universal/` will be the built `.zip` file.
 More information can be found in https://www.playframework.com/documentation/2.5.x/Deploying or https://www.playframework.com/documentation/2.5.x/BuildOverview.